|Last Quarterly Update:||2/13/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry primarily manufacture pulp, paper, and paperboard.
-Major US companies include Boise, Clearwater Paper, Wausau Paper and units of integrated manufacturers International Paper, Georgia-Pacific, and Weyerhaeuser.
+Major US companies include Clearwater Paper, KapStone Paper, Verso, and units of integrated manufacturers Georgia Pacific and International Paper; major companies based outside the US include Nippon Paper (Japan), Smurfit Kappa (Ireland), and Stora Enso (Finland).

-The US pulp, paper, and paperboard mill industry includes about 250 companies with combined annual revenue of about $80 billion.
+The US pulp, paper, and paperboard mill industry includes about 150 companies with combined annual revenue of more than $80 billion.

 Demand depends on both consumer and business use of paper products.
 The profitability of individual companies depends largely on production efficiency.
 Mills owned by large paper companies have advantages by being vertically integrated; the parent corporation may own timber farms, sawmills, pulp and paper mills, conversion plants, and other end-product manufacturing facilities.
 Small mills can compete successfully in regional markets, in close proximity to timber sources or customers.
-The US industry is highly concentrated: the top 50 companies account for 90 percent of revenue.
+The US industry is highly concentrated: the top 50 companies account for 90% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options